Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

         Click this entry to compare two versions of a workflow to see the differences (insertions/deletions).
 For detailed information, see [Compare the workflow versions](../Operation/03_CompareWorkflows.md).

     - *Import JSON*
-        Click this entry to import data in JSON format.
+        Click this entry to import a workflow in JSON format.
 The *Import JSON* window is displayed, see [Import JSON](#import-json).
+        Import the exported JSON code to an existing or new workflow to copy it.

     - *Export JSON*
-        Click this entry to export data in JSON format.
+        Click this entry to export a workflow in JSON format.
 The *Export JSON* window is displayed, see [Export JSON](#export-json).

     - *Update deployed version*
         In the test phase, click this entry to update the current workflow version without creating a new version.
 For detailed information, see [Update a deployed version](../Operation/05_UpdateDeployedVersion.md).